Figuring out how to save money can be hard, especially if you are a low income earner.

 Rieckens and his wife Taylor passed on outings with friends and really tightened their spending in order to save 70% of their income.

-I am not saying to not hang out with friends every once in awhile, but if you can skip the outings with friends on the weekends, the money you would have spent on food and cocktails can add up in big savings.
+I am not saying to not hang out with friends every once in awhile, but if you can skip the outings with friends on the weekends, the money you would have spent on food and cocktails can add up to big savings.

 Try something free instead at home like a movie night, game night, or just some enjoyable conversation.